magicbell/magicbell-swift/README.md

 ## The MagicBell Client

 The first step is to create a `MagicBellClient` instance.
 It will manage users and other functionality for you.
-The API key for your MagicBell project is required.
+The API key for your MagicBell project is required to initialize it.

 ```swift
 let client = MagicBellClient(apiKey: "[MAGICBELL_API_KEY]")